 I had a ‘running start’ in joining the SSE team, as I was involved in the delivery of several SSE units and the launch of the Discovery program.

 The opportunity to make an impact on students and see their eyes light up was what attracted me to join the SSE train.
 I remember the first conversation I had with Sarah about the difference SSE can make to individuals and communities; the excitement and energy it generated left me buzzing for the rest of the day.

 What’s your favourite part of working at SSE so far?

 My favourite part is the free-flowing exchange of ideas in our morning meetings.

-Emily Chang Director, Operations at SSE
+Emily Chang Director, Entrepreneurship at SSE

 I believe entrepreneurship empowers people to embrace change and the possibility of a better future.

 Why do you love working in entrepreneurship?